SIMPLE-BuildingSimulation/heat/README.md

 [![Clippy check](https://github.com/SIMPLE-BuildingSimulation/thermal/actions/workflows/style.yaml/badge.svg)](https://github.com/SIMPLE-BuildingSimulation/thermal/actions/workflows/style.yaml)

-This module reads a [SIMPLE model](https://github.com/SIMPLE-BuildingSimulation/simple_model) and estimates the temperatures. **It is still under development**.
-Check the documentation [Here](https://simple-buildingsimulation.github.io/thermal/)
+This module reads a [SIMPLE model](https://github.com/SIMPLE-BuildingSimulation/simple_model) and estimates thermodynamic properties. **It is still under development**.
+Check the documentation [Here](https://simple-buildingsimulation.github.io/thermal/rustdoc/doc/thermal/index.html)

+# Is it accurate?

+Check the automatic Validation report [HERE](https://simple-buildingsimulation.github.io/thermal/validation/walls.html)

 ## Some features

 * Walls are modelled through Finite Difference method, and the solution is found through a [Runge-Kutta method](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods)
-* Materials are described as they are, the module will choose which ones should be considered no-mass
+* Materials are described as they are, the module will choose which ones should be considered no-mass.
+* Fenestration and Walls are all treated equally.
+(Photons don't care whether they are reaching a window or a wall or a door; they just bounce and heat stuff up)
 * The temperature of thermal zones are updated through [an analytical equation](https://simple-buildingsimulation.github.io/thermal/thermal/model/struct.ThermalModel.html#method.calculate_zones_abc)

 Some To Do's (we would love your help)

-* Calculate Solar Heat Gains.
-I have not developed this because I am thinking on how to calculate these things through [Ray-Tracing](https://github.com/SIMPLE-BuildingSimulation/rendering).
-Open for discussion
-* Proper handling of fenestration (for now, we are treating them as walls, i.e., as surfaces with several layers)
-* ... others
+* We have some Longwave Radiation issue.